A Temple-Building People

-The Garden of Eden was surely a sacred place where Adam and Eve dwelt in the presence of the Father and the Son and were able to converse with Them directly.
-After the Fall and their subsequent expulsion from the Garden, Adam built an altar to worship God and offer sacrifices as they were commanded.
+The Garden of Eden was surely a sacred place.
+It was where Adam and Eve dwelt in the presence of the Father and the Son.
+They were able to talk with Them directly.
+After the Fall and being banished from the Garden, Adam built an altar to worship God and offer sacrifices as they were commanded.
 Their prayers in this sacred place were heard and their lives were blessed.

-As Moses approached the burning bush on Mount Sinai, the Lord instructed him to “put off thy shoes from off thy feet, for the place whereon thou standest is holy ground”—sacred ground where the Lord would instruct Him and offer covenants for His people.
+As Moses approached the burning bush on Mount Sinai, the Lord instructed him to “put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.”
+The Lord then taught him and offered covenants for His people.

-Centuries later, the Savior would lead Peter, James, and John up the Mount of Transfiguration where they would experience marvelous manifestations and receive the keys of the kingdom of heaven.
-There they were visited by Moses and Elijah and heard the voice of the Father bearing witness that Jesus is His beloved Son.
+Centuries later, the Savior lead Peter, James, and John up the Mount of Transfiguration.
+In this sacred place, they experienced marvelous manifestations and received the keys of the kingdom of heaven.
+They were visited by Moses and Elijah and heard the voice of the Father bearing witness that Jesus is His beloved Son.

 Temples in the Scriptures

 In addition to sacred places, the Lord also directed that sacred temples be constructed.
-The first temple structure mentioned in the scriptures is the tabernacle built by the Israelites under the direction of Moses.
-The tabernacle was a tent-like structure made with the finest materials available where sacred priesthood ceremonies could be performed during their time in the wilderness.
+The first temple structure found in the scriptures is the tabernacle.
+It was built by the Israelites under the direction of Moses.
+The tabernacle was a tent-like structure made with the finest materials available.
+It was where sacred priesthood ordinances could be performed during their time in the wilderness.
+It was also a constant reminder of the Lord’s love for them and His presence among them.
 It served as a kind of "portable temple" for generations (Exodus 26-27; 40:35).

-Other Old Testament references to formal temples include the Temple of Solomon (2 Chronicles 5:1-14; 7:1-2) and the Temple of Zerubbabel (Ezra 3:1-13; 6:3).
+The temple built by King Solomon is the first formal temple mentioned in the Old Testament (2 Chronicles 5:1-14; 7:1-2).
 In addition, the Book of Mormon records that God's people began building temples soon after they arrived in the new world and continued for nearly a thousand years.
 The people of Nephi built a temple similar to that of Solomon (2 Nephi 5:16).
 King Benjamin gathered his people to the temple to teach and exhort them (Mosiah 2-4).
-And later, when the resurrected Lord visited the Nephites, they were at the temple (3 Nephi 11:1–10).
+And later, when the resurrected Savior visited the Nephites, He came to the temple (3 Nephi 11:1–10).

-The details varied, but the purposes of these temples remained consistent—they were places where the people sought to draw closer to God, participate in sacred ceremonies, and deepen their commitment to follow Him.
+The details varied, but the purposes of these temples remained consistent—they were places where the people sought to draw closer to the Lord, participate in sacred ceremonies, and deepen their commitment to follow Him.

 Temples at the Time of Jesus